yuliethc/yuliethc/README.md

 - 2 + years of experience.
 - Proficiency in HTML & CSS transforming desings to pixel-perfect and fully responsive websites.
-- Experience in libraries like ReactJS, Bootstrap, Material-UI, styled-components.
+- Experience in Genexus and libraries like ReactJS, Bootstrap, Material-UI, styled-components.
 - Keen eye for User Experience and Web Accessibility.
 - Speaking Spanish, English and Italian.